Skip Navigation

 is a Managing Director at Junxion, Canada.
 You can reach him via [email protected].

-Most of the assumptions that underpinned three- or five-year strategic plans at the time of their writing have been upended so fast that we’re seeing clients in various stages of crisis planning this week.
+Most of the assumptions that underpin three- or five-year strategic plans at the time of their writing have been upended so fast that we’re seeing clients in various stages of crisis planning this week.
 Pandemics—or any crises—are not a normal planning scenario.

 Things are changing too quickly to make new long-range plans; everything is day-to-day, even hour-to-hour.
 It’s generally not possible for organizations to even make adjustments to their existing strategic plans because the current situation is so different from what was anticipated.
 The normal stresses of management are magnified, exacerbating normal interpersonal frictions.
 We’re being called in to help mediate struggles for power and control that have exposed significant differences in risk tolerance and sense of urgency for action between leaders.